kallerosenbaum/grokkingbitcoin/readme.md

 ### Dependencies

+#### Software

 The book build process is only tested on linux systems, please report any problems you encounter when building.
 The following software is
 needed:

-* Asciidoctor >= 1.5.7 and < 2.0
+* Asciidoctor >= 1.5.7 and < 2.0 or >= 2.0.12
 * GNU Make
+* Inkscape >= 1.0.2
+* Fonts Nimbus Mono PS, Arial and Humanst521 Cn BT (see section Fonts below)

-If you're running Ubuntu 18.10 or Debian 10 (Buster) you can install all these dependencies using:
+If you're running Ubuntu 18.10 or Debian 10 (Buster) you can install all these dependencies, except Arial and Humanst521 Cn BT using:

 ```
-sudo apt-get install asciidoctor make
+sudo apt-get install asciidoctor make fonts-urw-base35
 ```

-On other systems, asciidoctor 1.5.7 or 1.5.8 may not exist as a package in your linux distribution, in which case you'll have to install it in some other way, for example via ruby `gem` on debian 11:
+On other systems, asciidoctor may not exist as a package in your linux distribution, in which case you'll have to install it in some other way, for example via ruby `gem` on debian 11:

 ```
 sudo apt install ruby-rubygems
 sudo gem install asciidoctor --version 1.5.8
 ```

+#### Fonts

+In order to generate images that will display correctly on any web browser, that's independent on installed fonts, you need to have the fonts *Nimbus Mono PS*, *Arial*, and *Humanst521 Cn BT* installed on your system.
+If you don't have them, your images will be generated using similarly looking fonts, which may or may not result in bad looking images.

+To give a little background, the images were originally created by Manning (publisher) in Adobe Illustrator on MacOS.
+They chose these fonts because they thought they looked good and they had access to them on their machines.
+Unfortunately, these fonts aren't free to use as we please.
+In the future I aim to replace those fonts as follows:

+* Arial -> Liberation Sans or Nimbus Sans
+* Humanst521 Cn BT -> Don't know yet.
+Maybe Nimbus Sans Narrow, Bold

+Until then I leave it up to you to install the needed fonts as you please.
+'Humanst521 Cn BT' is apparently licensed as "Free For Personal Use", but I'm not allowed to redistribute it.
+You can download it from a lot of web sites.
+Arial can usually be installed on debian/Ubuntu by using the non-free package `ttf-mscorefonts-installer`, eg `sudo apt install ttf-mscorefonts-installer`.

 ### Single html file